andywillis/crossword-wrangler-rework/README.md

 ## About

-A small app to display ES crosswords.
+A small app to display ES crosswords reworked from my original[`crossword-wrangler`](https://github.com/andywillis/crossword-wrangler-rework)

+## Considerations

+- Improved mobile experience
+- Preact over React
+- Signals over Redux
+- Functionality to complete the crossword rather than print it
+- Better backend architecture (possibly using couchdb)
+- PWA (possibly using pouchdb)

 ## Licence